 4. Utah (national rank: 35)

-Quarterback Tyler Huntley and running back Tyler Zach Moss both graduated from the offensive skills group and eight of the top 11 tacklers are gone from the defense.
+Quarterback Tyler Huntley and running back Zach Moss both graduated from the offensive skills group and eight of the top 11 tacklers are gone from the defense.

 There is almost ZERO attrition from the offensive line and there are two quarterbacks, Jake Bentley (transfer from South Carolina) and Cameron Rising (transfer from Texas) with the ability lead the Utes well.